 |h = p·cosφ + z·sinφ − a²/ν||height above ellipsoid||(7)|

-Accuracy: the Ordnance Survey say a single Helmert transformation between WGS84 and OSGB36 is accurate to within about 4–5 metres – for greater accuracy, a ‘rubber-sheet’ style transformation, which takes into account distortions in the ‘terrestrial reference frame’ (TRF), must be used (‘OSTN02’): this is a different level of complexity, if you require such a level of accuracy, I expect you already know more about OSTN02 than me.
+Accuracy: the Ordnance Survey say a single Helmert transformation between WGS84 and OSGB36 is accurate to within about 4–5 metres – for greater accuracy, a ‘rubber-sheet’ style transformation, which takes into account distortions in the ‘terrestrial reference frame’ (TRF), must be used (‘OSTN02’): this is a different level of complexity, if you require such accuracy, I expect you already know more about OSTN02 than me.

 For other scripts for calculating distances, bearings, etc between latitude/longitude points, see my Lat/Long page.
 I have also done a script for converting between (OSGB36) lat/long and OS grid references.

 Note I use Greek letters in variables representing maths symbols conventionally presented as Greek letters:

 I value the great benefit in legibility over the minor inconvenience in typing (if you